Did the Mayan People Annihilate Their Own Race?

-Conquistadors with their violent raids and European diseases have long been blamed for decimating ancient populations; however, unearthed evidence may provide other clues.
+Many people had blamed conquistadors with their violent raids and European diseases for decimating ancient Mayan populations.
+However, unearthed evidence may provide other clues.
 For the Maya, the answer to their disappearance may be a result of self-elimination; since a successful population is only as sustainable as the land around those people is viable enough to support life.

 Did the Mayan People Annihilate Their Own Race article information is brought to you by Mexican Insurance Store.com.
-Before driving South of the Border make sure to obtain Mexico Auto Insurance from mexicaninsurancestore.com.
-Purchasing Mexican Car Insurance is very important to drive your vehicle in Mexico because US or Canadian insurance will not be accepted by the government and you will be detained in any at fault accident.
-Review rate comparisons for Mexican Auto Insurance.
+Before driving South of the Border make sure to obtain Mexico Auto Insurance .
+Purchasing Mexican Car Insurance is very important to drive your vehicle in Mexico because Mexican authorities do not accept US or Canadian insurance.
+They will detain you in any at fault accident.

 Mayans relied heavily on their available natural resources.
 As a result, nearby forests suffered from severe deforestation and soil erosion.
 Not only used for building frames, Mayans used trees to aid in farming, create exterior stuccos and fire pottery kilns.
 As the forests died, so did their contents.
 With nowhere to thrive, meats taken from the forest soon vanished.
 Building hundreds of cities, the Maya built upon fertile farm lands which further reduced their ability to provide themselves with food.